ROT101/learn_something/occupytheweb_linux.md

 1. Set Up Kali Linux in a Virtual Machine

-- Task
+Task:

-Download & install VirtualBox.
+Download & install VirtualBox:

     Import Kali Linux VM.
     Log in and update the system: